 When do I complete the application?

-Applications to study Medicine in UK Medical Schools open on the UCAS website on the 6th September and close on the 15 October in the year before you wish to start your studies.
-For example, if you wish to start at Aston Medical School in September 2018 you must submit your UCAS application between 6 September 2017 and 15 October 2017.
-The UCAS application system is open during August 2017 so you can start filling out your application ahead of the 6 September.
+Applications to study medicine in UK Medical Schools open on the UCAS website on the 5th September the deadline date for enqual consideration for medical applications is normally 15 October in the year before you wish to start your studies.
+For example, if you wish to start at Aston Medical School in September 2019 you would submit your UCAS application between 6 September 2018 and 15 October 2018.
+The UCAS application system is open during August 2018 so you can start filling out your application ahead of the 5 September.

 What information do I need to provide?